-It can also be seen that Ivan had less straight curve and bigger difference in velocities between his last reps with 85% and 70%.
-This might be due fatigue from the missed 1RM attempts beforehand and inexperience with using CAT (compensatory acceleration training) and pause bench (he usually do touch and go, also not going all the way down to the chest).
+It can also be seen that Ivan had a less straight curve and a bigger difference in velocities between his last reps with 85% and 70%.
+This might be due to fatigue from the missed 1RM attempts beforehand and inexperience with using CAT (compensatory acceleration training) and pause bench (he usually does touch and go, also not going all the way down to the chest).

-Anyway, the similarity between last rep velocities with different loads used (%1RM) and MVT have been showed in the above study by Izquierdo et al.
+Anyway, the similarity between last rep velocities with different loads used (%1RM) and MVT have been shown in the above study by Izquierdo et al.

 What if we ‘normalize’ the sets, and instead of rep number on the x axis, we show reps-to-failure (or reps left in the tank)?

 Check the table below (I will use my own example, since Ivan’s curves are bit off (they are available on the Excel workbook that can be downloaded) :

 What can be seen is the similarity between velocities associated with a given reps-left-in the tank REGARDLESS of the load being used.
 This opens a lot of possibilities, namely using rep velocity (with the assumption that they are performed with the highest effort) to estimate how close to a failure we are.
 Hence, we can prescribe STOP VELOCITY to control proximity to failure (or in other words exertion level).
 This is the basis of the Load/Exertion profile.
 It will be even clearer once we finish up with the complete table.